FINNGEN/qc_imputation/README.md

-    "qc_imputation.docker" docker image to use in QC tasks "qc_imputation.imputation.docker" docker image to use in imputation tasks "qc_imputation.merge_in_chunks.docker": docker image to use in imputed data merging "qc_imputation.name": name of the run, e.g. r10_affy "qc_imputation.create_chip_dataset": true/false, whether to create a chip dataset across batches and chromosomes "qc_imputation.run_imputation": true/false, whether to run also imputation or only QC - best to first set this to false and check that the QC is fine before running imputation
+    "qc_imputation.docker" docker image to use in QC tasks "qc_imputation.imputation.docker" docker image to use in imputation tasks "qc_imputation.merge_in_chunks.docker": docker image to use in imputed data merging "qc_imputation.name": name of the run, e.g. r12_affy "qc_imputation.create_chip_dataset": true/false, whether to create a chip dataset across batches and chromosomes "qc_imputation.run_imputation": true/false, whether to run also imputation or only QC - best to first set this to false and check that the QC is fine before running imputation
     "qc_imputation.merge_imputed_batches": true/false, whether to merge imputed batches (usually not necessary as merging will be later done across all legacy and affy batches)
     "qc_imputation.imputation.force_impute_variants": chromosome-to-variant_list_location dictionary, per-chr lists of variants to force imputation of even if they otherwise pass QC (can be an empty file)
     "qc_imputation.snpstats.run_joint_qc": true/false, whether to run joint qc across all batches or not "qc_imputation.batch_qc.check_ssn_sex": true/false, whether to check sex against provided list of social security number based sex
-    "qc_imputation.vcf_loc": location of genotype data VCF files to run "qc_imputation.fam_loc": [OPTIONAL] location of genotype data FAM files corresponding to the VCF files - used for sex check if given
+    "qc_imputation.vcf_loc": location of the list of genotype data VCF files to run "qc_imputation.fam_loc": [OPTIONAL] location of genotype data FAM files corresponding to the VCF files - used for sex check if given
+    "qc_imputation.ignore_panel_comparison_regions_loc": location of the list of files per batch that include genetic regions that are allowed to fail glm comparison to imputation panel (useful if there's disease enrichment in a batch and disease-associated regions would otherwise be QC'd out), files in this list can be empty files
-    "qc_imputation.exclude_samples_loc": location of samples to exclude from the run "qc_imputation.duplicate_samples": location of tab-delimited list of duplicate ids (same individual genotyped many times) "qc_imputation.exclude_denials": location of denial list
+    "qc_imputation.exclude_samples_loc": location of the list of files per batch that include samples to exclude from the run "qc_imputation.duplicate_samples": location of tab-delimited list of duplicate ids (same individual genotyped many times) "qc_imputation.exclude_denials": location of denial list
     "qc_imputation.include_regex": regex of samples to include in the run, e.g. "^FG" to only include FinnGen ids